Most of us didn’t understand the real use of iPad but still we bought it. The touch keyboard wasn’t as quick as our laptops, still we used it.

 You know what?
 Sometimes I feel bad when I get the feeling that my reader may have misunderstood me.
 Above, I asked you to avoid using too many instructions for people to be able to use your app.
 “Hints” are a different ball game altogether.
 Hints are a form of “positive poking” that helps the users move on when they are struggling.
 So, its good to give away hints to keep the app users interested.

 WARNING – Never overdo your take-my-hint-and-move-on style in your app.
-The end-user might just lose the much wanted interest.
+The end-user might just lose interest.

 Layout Must Change Comfortably With Orientation